juan-cabrera/pulp_rpm_repos/README.md

 Requirements
 ------------

-Install this packages in the host where the task are executed:
+Install this packages in the host where the tasks are executed:

   - httpie
   - jq